1. What is the Wildlife Rehabilitator Grants Program?

 • a person that has been convicted of any offence under the Wildlife Act 1975, Wildlife Regulations 2013, Catchment and Land Protection Act 1994, Prevention of Cruelty to Animals Act 1986 or similar interstate or federal legislation during the last 10 years

-• any person who does not hold a current wildlife Shelter Operator or Foster Carer authorisation under section 28A of the Wildlife Act 1975 (Wildlife Act).
+• any person who does not hold a valid Wildlife Shelter Operator or Foster Carer authorisation under section 28A of the Wildlife Act 1975

 The WRG program will not fund the following activities and items: